ram-narayan-gupta-02/Wind-Speed-Prediction-System/README.md

 ## 📖 Overview

 The **Wind Speed Prediction System** is a machine learning-powered platform designed to predict wind speed based on historical atmospheric data.
-This tool is particularly useful for applications in aerospace, research, and meteorology, providing wind speed forecasts for altitudes up to **22 km**, helping with safety assessments and planning.
+This tool is particularly useful for applications in aerospace, research, and meteorology, providing wind speed forecasts, helping with safety assessments and planning.

 ---